electric-sql/legacy-cli/README.md

 `migrations sync [--verbose] [--env ENVIRONMENT_NAME] [--dir MIGRATIONS_DIR]`

-Synchronises changes you have made to migration SQL files in your local `migrations` folder up to the Electric SQl servers, and builds a new javascript file at `dist/index.js` that matches the newly synchronised set of migrations.
+Synchronises changes you have made to migration SQL files in your local `migrations` folder up to the ElectricSQL servers, and builds a new javascript file at `dist/index.js` that matches the newly synchronised set of migrations.

 The metadata in this file will have a `"env": ENVIRONMENT_NAME to indicate that it was built directly from and matches